 Note the unsparing adverb ‘longtemps après sa mort’ in that remark.
 In the very next line, he accuses Voltaire of being one those unduly accommodating writers who play to the contemporary gallery.

-Here we see the genesis of an essentially Romantic notion – eminence in the present and endurance in the future become mutually exclusive.
-Rousseau himself sees his prosperity in posterity assured by his perceived rejection at the hands of his contemporaries.
+Here we see the genesis of what has been seen as an essentially Romantic notion, whereby eminence in the present and endurance in the future are considered mutually exclusive.
+Rousseau himself sees his prosperity in the future assured by his perceived rejection at the hands of his contemporaries.
 Rousseau is sure that he will be vindicated by posterity, an assurance of course considered immodest and indecorous.

 Il y aura dans tous les temps des hommes faits pour être subjugués par les opinions de leur siècle, de leur pays, de leur société. […] il ne faut point écrire pour de tels lecteurs, quand on veut vivre au-delà de son siècle.

 The difficulty, or in fact impossibility, for Rousseau of reconciling the rival claims of posterity and present resonates in a number of works written and published at roughly the same point, in the second half of the eighteenth century.
-These, for instance, are the final words of Sir Joshua Reynolds’ fourth Discourse: ‘Present time and future may be considered as rivals, and he who solicits the one must expect to be discountenanced by the other’ Reynolds painted Sheridan and his wife.
-Strikingly, Sheridan declares, in a similar vein, when penning the preface to The Rivals: ‘I fear an address to the closet, like an appeal to posterity, is constantly regarded as the procrastination of a suit, from a consciousness of the weakness of the cause’.
-Just as there is something suspect, even self-defeating, about composing a preface to a play for a reader when the audience can be its only real judge, so appeals to posterity risk colliding with and excusing the verdicts of the present.
+These, for instance, are the final words of Sir Joshua Reynolds’s fourth Discourse: ‘Present time and future may be considered as rivals, and he who solicits the one must expect to be discountenanced by the other.’
+Strikingly, Sheridan (whose portrait Reynolds had painted) declares, in a similar vein, when penning the preface to The Rivals: ‘I fear an address to the closet, like an appeal to posterity, is constantly regarded as the procrastination of a suit, from a consciousness of the weakness of the cause’.
+Just as there is something suspect and perhaps self-defeating, about addressing the reader of a play when the audience can be its only real judge, so appeals to posterity risk colliding with and excusing the verdicts of the present.
 Appeals to posterity, which cost nothing, offer a refuge for the writer misunderstood by and unhappy in the present.
 Sheridan is exposing the defensiveness implicit in appeals to posterity, not to mention their formulaic familiarity.